Zesster/SeatShuffle/README.md

 ## ✨ Features

+### 🌍 Multi-Language Support
+- **Italian (Italiano)** 🇮🇹 and **English** 🇬🇧 interface
+- Language selector in the configuration menu
+- Persistent language preference (saved in localStorage)
+- All UI elements, buttons, labels, and messages are translated
+- Easy to switch between languages on the fly

 ### 🎯 Dynamic Grid Configuration
 - Customize the number of rows and columns for your classroom layout
 - Flexible grid that adapts to different classroom sizes
 - Real-time grid updates when configuration changes

-### 🎲 Random Assignment
+### 🎲 Quick Assignment
-- **Assign Random**: Automatically assigns all students to available seats randomly
+- **Insert Students / Inserisci Studenti**: Automatically assigns all unassigned students to available seats randomly
-- **Shuffle**: Redistributes already-assigned students to different seats while keeping the same students in the grid
+- **Shuffle Students / Shuffle Studenti**: Redistributes already-assigned students to different seats while keeping the same students in the grid

 ### 🖱️ Drag-and-Drop Interface
-- **Drag Desks**: Drag the desk icon from the sidebar to any empty grid cell to place a desk
+- **Drag Desks**: Drag the desk icon (🪑) from the sidebar to any empty grid cell to place a desk
+- **Drag Teacher Desk**: Drag the teacher desk icon (🏫) from the sidebar to place the teacher's desk
 - **Drag Students**: Drag students from the list onto desks to assign them
 - **Move Desks**: Drag desks within the grid to rearrange the classroom layout
 - **Swap Students**: Drag students between desks to swap their positions
 - **Lock Students**: Click on an occupied desk to lock/unlock the student (locked students won't be shuffled or moved)
+- **Remove Students**: Click the ✕ icon (top-left) on a desk to remove the student (mobile-friendly)
-- **Remove Desks**: Double-click on an empty desk to remove it from the grid
+- **Remove Desks**: Click the ✕ icon (top-right) on an empty desk to remove it (mobile-friendly)
+- **Remove Teacher Desk**: Click the ✕ icon (top-right) on the teacher desk to remove it (mobile-friendly)
 - Visual feedback when dragging (opacity change) and hovering over drop targets (color change)
 - Color-coded drop zones: orange for valid drops, red for invalid drops
 - Locked desks show a 🔒 icon and red border with glow effect
+- Teacher desk has distinctive brown color and larger icon
 - Smooth interaction using React DnD library

 ### 📊 Student Management
+- **Add Students**: Add new students to your class with a simple form
+- **Remove Students**: Remove students from the class (also removes them from any assigned seat)
+- **No Pre-loaded Data**: Start with an empty class roster and build it yourself
 - View complete list of students in the sidebar
 - Assigned students are marked with a checkmark and crossed out
 - Unassigned students can be dragged onto desks
+- Each student has a ✕ button to remove them from the class
 - Visual distinction between:
   - Empty grid cells (light gray with dashed border)
   - Empty desks (beige with solid border and chair emoji 🪑)